 |South by west||S by W||191.25|

 |Southwest by South||SW by S||213.75|

 |Southwest by West||SW by W||236.25|

 |West by South||W by S||258.75|

 |North by West||N by W||348.75|

 Modern navigators tend to forget good procedures established over many years by our Seafaring Forefathers.
 So I wish that the concept of Boxing the Compass to be practiced for the long run.

-Also check this post about Marine Sextant, traditional navigation equipment which is on the verge of extinction.
 In case of any doubt or suggestions, Let me know in the comment section below.